Are you in the midst of writing a novel series? Do you feel stuck or think your novel sucks?

 excitement that flowed throw my veins when that scene finally came.

-There is magic, love, adventure and danger scattered throughout the four novel series and it is so entertaining.
-I could not book the first three books down and then I had to wait months for the release of the fourth book, it was hard!
-But well worth it.
+There is magic, love, adventure and danger scattered throughout the four novel in this series and it is so entertaining.
+I could not put the first three books down and then I had to wait months for the release of the fourth book.
+It was hard but well worth it.

 Harry Potter By J.K Rowling